Distinguish the environmental effects and modified theory of gravity with multiple massive black-hole binaries: Conclusion

-Another problem is that the central value of $\dot G$ corresponding to \ac{DF} is much larger than the current constraint.
-Thus if we detected such a large result of $\dot G$, it could not caused by the modified theory of gravity definitely.
+Another problem is that the central value of $\dot G$ corresponding to \ac{DF} is much larger than current constraint.
+Thus if we detected such a large result of $\dot G$, it could not be caused by the modified theory of gravity definitely.
 This is true for the cases we considered in this work.
-However, there exist many different kinds of environment effects and modified theories of gravity which could have corrections on the \ac{GW} at the same order.
-This method may also be used to distinguish these effects, for which the current constraint is still not accurate enough.
+However, there exist many different kinds of environmental effects and modified theories of gravity which could have corrections on the \ac{GW} at the same order.
+For example, the phase correction of a stellar-orgin \ac{BBH} caused by the peculiar acceleration as it's orbiting around a \ac{MBH} \cite{Tamanini:2019usx} and large extra dimensions \cite{Yagi:2011yu} also introduced at -4 PN order.
+And according to \cite{Barausse:2014tra,Chamberlain:2017fjl},the phase correction due to the electric charge and the mass of graviton are all introduced at 1 PN order.
+If we choose some specific power index for the density distribution of dark matter or accretion disk, the corresponding phase correction due to gravitational pull or dynamical friction may also be degenerate with other modified theory of gravity.
+So, this method may also be used to distinguish these effects.
+In fact, we may use this method to distinguish the effects at the same PN order if the dependence of their phase correction on the source parameter are different.
+For example, both varying-G and large extra dimension theory introduce the correction at -4 PN, but $\beta_{ED}\propto\frac{3-26\eta+34\eta^2}{\eta^{2/5}(1-2\eta)}$, while $\beta_{\dot G}\propto\mathcal{M}_c$.
+So we can distinguish these two theories with multiple events.

 However, if two theories are totally degenerated with each other, which means that for different source parameters, the parameter in the first theory corresponding to a specific value of the parameter in the second theory, Our method will be useless in the distinguishment.
+For example, the correction due to the Scalar-Tensor theory and Einstein-\AE ther theory are all introduced at -1 PN order, but the corresponding $\beta$ are all proportional to $\eta^{2/5}$.
+Then this method will be useless in this case.